thezishnu/S1-T19-25-26/README.md

 # Disaster Warning Device

-A lightweight digital system that detects Flood, Cyclone, Earthquake, and Tsunami from four 2-bit environmental sensors, then reports either a single prioritized disaster or all simultaneous disasters based on a selectable mode.
+A lightweight digital system that detects Flood, Cyclone, Earthquake, and Tsunami from 8 bit Binary Input, then reports either a single prioritized disaster or all simultaneous Natural disasters based on a selectable mode.

 <!-- First Section -->
 ## Team Details